johnw230873/vscode-plugin-Terraform-Docs/README.md

 ## License

-This extension is licensed under [insert your license here].
+This extension is licensed under general use.
 ```

-Please replace `[insert your license here]` with your actual license.
-Also, please note that this is just a draft and you might need to modify it according to your needs.
-Let me know if you need further assistance! 😊